 LiteX is based on Migen/MiSoC SoC builder and provides ready-made system components such as buses, streams, interconnects, common cores, and CPU wrappers to create SoCs easily.
 The tool contains mechanisms for integrating, simulating, and building various designs that target multiple chips of different vendors.
 More information about the LiteX project can be found on LiteX’s website.

 VexRiscv is a 32-bit implementation of the RISC-V CPU architecture written in the SpinalHDL.
 The processor supports M, C, and A RISC-V instruction set extensions, with numerous optimizations that include multistage pipelines and data caching.
 The project provides many optional extensions that can be used to customize the design (JTAG, MMU, MUL/DIV extensions).
 The implementation is optimized for FPGA chips.
 More information about the project can be found on VexRiscv’s website.

 To run the ZephyrOS on the VexRiscv CPU, it is necessary to prepare the bitstream for the FPGA on a Digilent Arty A7-35 Board or SDI-MIPI Video Converter.
 This can be achieved using the Zephyr on LiteX VexRiscv reference platform.
 You can also use the official LiteX SoC Builder.

 Using this platform ensures that all registers addresses are in the proper place.
 All drivers were tested using this platform.
 In order to generate the bitstream, proceed with the following instruction:

 git clone https://github.com/litex-hub/zephyr-on-litex-vexriscv.git cd zephyr-on-litex-vexriscv git submodule update --init --recursive

-First, you have to install the F4PGA toolchain.
+Generating the bitstream for the Digilent Arty A7-35 Board requires F4PGA toolchain installation.
 It can be done by following instructions in this tutorial.